 - 1/4 cup diced green bell pepper

 - 1/4 cup chili powder you may want to use less, as some people find this is too much

 - 1 teaspoon cumin

 - 1/8 teaspoon cayenne pepper

-- In a skillet, brown the ground beef; drain.
-Put the drained beef and the remaining ingredients in a slow cooker, turn on low and cook for 4 hours.
+- Put the drained beef and the remaining ingredients in a 6-quart pot or slow cooker and stir to combine.